- an early career engineering professional looking for advanced training in imaging science and machine learning?

 Applications are reviewed in its entirety, not just grades.
 Your personal essay as well as your letters of recommendation are just as important.
 We understand that there may be extenuating circumstances to explain GPAs, so we look at your entire background.

-In addition, for the on-campus program, even if your TOEFL score is less than the minimum required of 103, this just means that, if accepted to the program, you might have to take English as a Second Language when you are on campus.
+In addition, even if your TOEFL score is less than the minimum required of 103, this just means that, if accepted to the program, you might have to take English as a Second Language when you are on campus.
 It does not automatically mean that you will not qualify for our program.
-For the online M.Eng. program, students must meet the full admission TOEFL requirement (103 and above).
+For this program, students must meet the full admission TOEFL requirement (103 and above).

 Applications are reviewed on a rolling basis, and we would be able to make a decision regarding your application sooner if you submit your application earlier than the deadlines noted.